 I myself as a youth rider learning to tack up way back in the day (mid to late 70’s lol) learned 2 things at the time: 1) put the saddle high up on the withers (they said when you get on the horse, the saddle will slide back in to place, and 2) tighten the girth right behind the elbow.

 It wasn’t until I saw this video (in 2014!) when I first started learning and practicing Equine Massage that I realized both of these positions cause issues with the horse (such things as the horse refusing to move, not performing their best, showing signs of being uncomfortable, refusal to perform certain maneuvers, not to mention the saddle was not level or balanced,etc)...

 Understandably, not everyone has seen this video or others like it, hence, I am sharing this video to help spread awareness to all riders, trainers and horse owners even if you don’t ride.

 Please watch this video as it explains so much without me having to, then consider applying what you have learned to the next time you tack up your horse.
 I truly believe you will feel the difference

-I have noticed on a daily basis, both in person and in photos for the past few years that so many riders (of ALL levels and experience) that their saddles are placed and tightened way up onto the shoulders, the girth is tucked tight into the elbow area, and most of the saddles are pitching upwards.
+I have noticed on a daily basis, both in person and in photos for the past few years that so many riders (of ALL levels and experience) that their saddles are placed and tightened way up onto the shoulders, the girth is tucked tight into the elbow area, and most of the saddles are pitching upwards high on/over the shoulders.
 It doesn’t matter what discipline you ride, and even the highest of jumpers whose riders prefer to put the saddle higher up on the Withers (because the saddles tend to slide back when they jump), this still is important to watch to address that.
 FYI-There are several other ways to keep a saddle in place once it is in the correct place on the horses back, but jacking it up onto the withers is not the answer.

 Here is a "must watch" video